-Morgana Warren-Jones is a Welsh mezzo-soprano currently studying for a Master of Music at the Royal Northern College of Music, under the tutelage of Susan Roper.
-In 2017 she graduated from the University of Leeds with a First-Class Honours in Music, including an Erasmus+ year at the Académie Supérieure de Musique de Strasbourg.
+Morgana Warren-Jones is a mezzo-soprano from North Wales, currently studying for a Master of Music at the Royal Northern College of Music under the tutelage of Hilary Summers.
+She previously read Music at the University of Leeds and spent a year studying voice at the Académie Supérieure de Musique de Strasbourg.